bozsahin/cogs542/README.md

 # cogs542
-METU COGS 542: Grammars, Combinators and Cognition
+METU COGS 542: Grammars, Combinators and Cognition (Fall 2020, covid-2 term;)

 <b> The course is now online, thanks to C19.
 I put videos up in youtube, you watch them wherever and whenever you want, then we synch and discuss using zoom/webex at class time,
 or some mutually agreeable time.
 Quizzes are naturally take-home in online teaching.</b>